jgruberf5/ibmcloud_schematics_bigip_image_importer/README.md

 Use this template to import F5 TMOS images into your IBM Cloud account in IBM Cloud [VPC Gen2](https://cloud.ibm.com/vpc-ext/overview) by using Terraform or IBM Cloud Schematics.
 Schematics uses Terraform as the infrastructure-as-code engine.
 With this template, you can create and manage infrastructure as a single unit as follows.
 For more information about how to use this template, see the IBM Cloud [Schematics documentation](https://cloud.ibm.com/docs/schematics).

+*This template requires the use of Schematics Terraform 0.12*

 ## IBM Cloud IaaS Support

 You're provided free technical support through the IBM Cloud™ community and Stack Overflow, which you can access from the Support Center.
 The level of support that you select determines the severity that you can assign to support cases and your level of access to the tools available in the Support Center.
 Choose a Basic, Advanced, or Premium support plan to customize your IBM Cloud™ support experience for your business needs.